nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The autocomplete mechanism is facilitated by `AutocompleteManager` and `CommandBox`. `AutocompleteManager` contains a `UniquePersonList` which is used to filter and generate a list of autocomplete entries.
+The autocomplete mechanism is facilitated by `AutocompleteManager` and `CommandBox`.
+T`AutocompleteManager` contains a `UniquePersonList` which is used to filter and generate a list of autocomplete entries.
+The `CommandBox` calls methods from `AutocompleteManager` to get a list of autocomplete entries.

 The main methods in `AutocompleteManager` are:
 - `getAutocompleteEntries(String userInput)` - Gets a list of autocomplete entries.